 R2: follow the IEEE 802.11 style making changes on existing text.
 Texts that require changes are mentioned and listed in the standard.
 The changes are marked with underline.

 R3: add the explanatory texts

+R4: update the text by removing the last sentence